CatalonianPunIntended/anxiety/scenes/act1.md

 {{/if}}

 {{if !_.fifteencigs}}
-b: I ningú anirà al nostre funeral, tiraran les nostres restes al oceà, ens menjarà una balena,
+b: I ningú anirà al nostre funeral, tiraran les nostres restes a l'oceà, ens menjarà una balena,
 {{/if}}

 {{if !_.fifteencigs}}